Department of Paediatrics

 The competition is open to all clinical departmental faculty, priority being given to junior faculty whose roles involve a significant amount of clinical time.
 Faculty are encouraged to submit innovative research approaches to improving the scholarly care of patients, as well as clinically relevant projects that will have a direct impact on better care for our patients and families.

-Successful grant winners over the last decade have a strong record of publishing their work in high impact peer reviewed journals, presenting nationally and internationally and leading to external funding for further work in the area of study.
-Importantly these projects have also resulted in many rapid innovations in models of care and advances in practice with direct impact on children at SickKids and elsewhere.
+Successful grant winners over the last decade have a strong record of publishing their work in high impact peer-reviewed journals, presenting nationally and internationally and leading to external funding for further work in the area of study.
+Importantly these projects have also resulted in many rapid innovations in models of care and advances in practice with a direct impact on children at SickKids and elsewhere.

-The Paediatrics Award Day 2020 was celebrated virtually on June 25, 2020.
-This day is an opportunity to honour members of the department for their outstanding achievements.
-To learn more about the awards, click to expand the sections below.
+Paediatric Awards Day is celebrated in June as an opportunity to honour members of the department for their outstanding achievements.
+Learn more about the awards, and view this year's winner below.

 The Clinical Excellence Award is for physicians within the first five to 10 years of appointment to an academic health science centre.
 While the qualities of the recipient of this award should be similar to those for the Richard Rowe Award, sustained levels of excellence and international presence will be less critical.